-- A simple, cost-effective way to meet human resource needs: no fringe benefits, no recruitment costs – Co-op students are paid as temporary hourly employees;
+- A simple, cost-effective way to meet human resource needs: no recruitment costs – Co-op students are paid as temporary hourly employees;

 - Six-month co-op periods, with ample time for students to be productive and valuable employees (scheduling back-to-back co-op periods results in full-time coverage for ongoing work);